IntlAssocCompAndPhil/iacapconf.org/index.md

 Depending on format, submissions may be published in proceedings either as extended abstracts or as full papers.

+## Calls for Symposia Contributions

+* Symposium and Edited Volume: [Teaching With and About AI using Engagement Philosophy and Case Studies](2025symposia/teachingAI)

 # Important Dates

 * Symposia Proposals due date (_new_, was December 1): January 15, 2025.